HIP-1195: Hiero hooks and an application to allowances

 Abstract

-A Hiero API (HAPI) CryptoTransfer
+accounts, and a Hiero API (HAPI) CryptoTransfer

-allowance defined in HIP-376.
-The network uses the hook by calling its EVM bytecode at a specific function
+ERC-style allowance defined in HIP-376.
+The network uses the allowance hook by

-analogous to adding a function to a smart contract; the hook executes with the account’s privileges when calling
+transfer.
+Creating an account hook is analogous to adding a function to a smart contract: That is, the hook executes

-Hedera system contracts, just as a smart contract’s functions do.
+with the account’s privileges when calling Hedera system contracts, just as a smart contract’s functions do.

 owner who can directly update their storage via a new LambdaSStore

-; and far less overhead than a ContractCall
+far less overhead than a ContractCall

 .